 The Mayerthorpe shooting was the top news story in not just Alberta but across North America.
 Four officers murdered — the worst one-day loss of life for the RCMP.
 An incredible story.

 Dave set up shop inside the same Chinese restaurant, on the main drag.
 He did his open-line show right from one of the tables.
 Good, old-fashioned radio.

 Dave was thorough with the information, which surprised me because we’re talking private radio here.
 I handed Dave an RCMP release and he phoned the Mounties to make sure their info was up to date.
 Even a professor of journalism at Columbia University wouldn’t have done that.

-CHED and Corus were on site doing live, interactive programming with its audience and remember, Dave had driven up from Calgary, 430 kilometres away.
-Dave Rutherford not only beat the media in Calgary, but most of the media in Edmonton.
+CHED and Corus were on site doing live, interactive programming with its audience and remember, Dave had driven up from Calgary, 430 kilometers away.
+Dave Rutherford not only beat the media in Calgary but most of the media in Edmonton.
 Kudos to him.

 INTEL AND SCOOPS

 It was reporter Ed Mason who came up with some great intel: James Roszko had snuck back onto his property with socks over his boots to help muffle the sound and hide his footprints.
 I recall the reporters at the scene buzzing over that one.
 Scoops are so cool.